 Love in a retirement village?
 Oh yes, and it's a wonderful story of community spirit and friendship, pacemakers and aqua aerobics. - The Australian Women's Weekly

 Joanna Nell was born in the UK and studied medicine at Cambridge and Oxford universities.
 Her short fiction has won multiple awards and has been published in various journals and literary anthologies.
-As a GP with a passion for women's health and care of the elderly, Joanna is drawn to writing character-driven stories for women in their prime, creating young-at-heart characters who are not afraid to break the rules and defy society's expectations of ageing.
+A former ship's doctor and now a GP with a passion for women's health and care of the elderly, Joanna is drawn to writing character-driven stories for women in their prime, creating young-at-heart characters who are not afraid to break the rules and defy society's expectations of ageing.
 Her first novel, THE SINGLE LADIES OF JACARANDA RETIREMENT VILLAGE, was a national bestseller.
 Joanna lives on Sydney's Northern Beaches with her husband and two teenage children.